WorldBank-Transport/ram-backend/README.md

 3. SSH into the machine with your Key Pair to set up the basic database structure
   - run `docker ps` and to find the Container ID of `rra-api`
   - run `docker exec [container_id] npm run setup -- --db --bucket`
+4. [to come] deployment of the Analysis process

 This should set up the basic cluster that Travis can push the backend to.